THE AIRFORCE - SQUADRONS

 Operations wound down with the last operational Boeing 707 flight flown on 10 July 2007 to Bujumbura, Kinshasa and Kindu.
 Aircraft 1415 was flown to AFB Makhado on 3 October 2007 and 1419 was flown to the SAAF Museum, Swartkop, on 2 November 2007.

 Although the squadron was reported to have closed (with fanfare) in September 2007, it was not officially disbanded and is in limbo, possibily to receive the new A400M transport due in a few years time.

 Other Squadrons based at Air Force Base Waterkloof:

-1 Air Servicing Unit, 104 Squadron, 111 Squadron, 17 Squadron, 21 Squadron, 28 Squadron, 41 Squadron, 44 Squadron, 5 Air Servicing Unit, 504 Squadron, Central Photographic Institute, Command and Control School, Electronic Warfare Centre, Joint Air Reconnaissance Intelligence Centre, SAAF Telecommunications Centre
+1 Air Servicing Unit, 104 Squadron, 111 Squadron, 21 Squadron, 28 Squadron, 41 Squadron, 44 Squadron, 5 Air Servicing Unit, 504 Squadron, Central Photographic Institute, Command and Control School, Electronic Warfare Centre, Joint Air Reconnaissance Intelligence Centre, SAAF Telecommunications Centre

 Other Current Squadrons: